gedex/form-descriptor-specification/README.md

 =============================

 Form Descriptor is a proposed specification defining the structure of a form using JSON format.
-The format can be cnosumed by application to render a form in a human-friendly visualization such as html's forms or form in a native-UI mobile application.
+The format can be consumed by application to render a form in a human-friendly visualization such as html's forms or form in a native-UI mobile application.